-That code exemplifies a very common beginner mistake.
-All it does is to make a second, different instance of the ViewController class, and your messages to that instance will be wasted, as it is not the particular already existing instance of ViewController that you wanted to talk to.
-What you want is to get a reference to that already existing instance.
+All that code does is to make a second, different instance of the ViewController class, and your messages to that instance will be wasted, as it is not the particular already existing instance that you wanted to talk to.
+That is a very common beginner mistake; don't make it.